Malayan Scouts (Special Air Service Regiment): A Squadron

 Established in 1950, A Squadron was the first combat unit of the Malayan Scouts.
-Due to initial recruitment restrictions, Major Calvert was only permitted to enlist personnel already stationed in the Far East.
+Because of initial recruitment restrictions, Major Calvert was only permitted to enlist personnel already stationed in the Far East.
 As a result, A Squadron was primarily composed of former members of the Chindits—a special forces unit of the British Indian Army during World War II—and veterans of Ferret Force, which included former Special Operations Executive (SOE) agents and jungle warfare specialists from the Royal Malay Regiment and the Gurkha Rifles.

 Additionally, Calvert recruited deserters from the French Foreign Legion—soldiers stranded in French Indochina who refused to return to their unit after the war.
 He also brought in former SAS members who had served under him when he commanded the Special Air Service Troops at the end of the war.
 As a result, A Squadron became a multinational special forces unit, featuring a unique blend of mercenaries and regular military personnel.

 Many of the original members returned to their home countries after completing their two-year service in the Malayan Scouts.
 However, some chose to remain, transferring to other squadrons to help standardise training and operational effectiveness across the unit.